hzdr/d3hack2019-docs/compute/taurus/README.md

 $ scp -o ProxyCommand="ssh gpu64@login.zih.tu-dresden.de nc taurusexport.hrsk.tu-dresden.de 22" -r my_data gpu64@taurusexport.hrsk.tu-dresden.de:/scratch/ws/gpu64-d3hack2019
 ```

 Feel free to copy and paste the above.
-Please don't forget to replace `gpu64`, `/scratch/ws/gpu64-d3hack2019` and `my_data` appropriately.
+Please don't forget to replace `gpu64` (with your login), `/scratch/ws/gpu64-d3hack2019` (with the destination directory you want to transfer data to) and `my_data` (with the name of the source directory you want to transfer) appropriately.

 ### VPN